The physical education B.S. program is for students who wish to be licensed physical education teachers in K-12 schools.

 Hands-on learning is at the core of your educational experience.
-You learn from professionals in the field and experience teaching in real-world situations.
-The five methods courses focus on content and pedagogy in dance and rhythm, elementary physical education, team sports, individual sports, and fitness activities.
-You engage in multiple field experiences that include observation, tutoring, and teaching.
+You’ll learn from professionals in the field and experience teaching in real-world situations.
+The five methods courses focus on content and pedagogy in dance and rhythm, elementary physical education, team sports, individual sports and fitness activities.
+You’ll engage in multiple field experiences that include observation, tutoring and teaching.
 Program completion requirements include 16 weeks of student teaching.
 Our program provides you with a diversity of experiences and the chance to develop a varied skill set that will increase your career options.

-*Pursuing a dual license in both Physical Education and Health Education will allow you a wide range of teaching options and maximize your employment potential.
+Pursuing a dual license in both physical education and health education will offer you a wide range of teaching options and maximize your employment potential.

-Our program provides the opportunities to gain a diverse and varied set of skills, experiences and credentials.
-You may choose to pursue teacher licensure majors in Health Education and Physical Education to open the door to more teaching options.
+Our program provides opportunities to gain a diverse and varied set of skills, experiences and credentials.
+You may choose to pursue teacher licensure majors in health education and physical education to open the door to more teaching options.
 We also offer a certificate program in coaching.
 Working together with your faculty advisor, you will plan your academic career to ensure that you will have the background and experiences that best fit your career goals.

 DAPE Minor/Licensure for PE majors

 Pursuing a DAPE minor or an addition to an existing license provides further career options.

 For more information about the courses in this program, check out the course catalog.

 Degrees in Action

 Community health majors from Bemidji State go on to do some incredible things with their degrees.